Is It Safe To Eat Liver During Pregnancy?

 2. Is liver sausage or chopped liver safe in pregnancy?

+You should be wary of foods to eat during pregnancy since those foods will affect your unborn baby, too.
 Liver consumption during pregnancy can be beneficial since it is a protein, folic acid, and iron rich food.
 However, the liver also contains high amounts of vitamin A in the form of retinol, which may increase the risk of congenital abnormalities.
 Hence, some doctors recommend against consuming liver and liver products such as cod liver oil supplements and sauces containing liver.
-Instead, you could include carrots, pumpkin, spinach, etc., in your pregnancy diet for a healthy dose of vitamin A. However, if you are craving liver during pregnancy, consult your gynecologist to know if you can safely consume it and add it in your balanced diet.
+Instead, foods like carrots, pumpkin, spinach, etc., can be added in a diet chart for pregnant women for a healthy dose of vitamin A. However, if you are craving liver during pregnancy, consult your gynecologist to know if you can safely consume it and add it in your balanced diet.

 Infographic: Vegetarian Alternatives To Liver And Meat